cbirdferrer/collatrix/README.md

 #### 5. Location where output should be saved
 Select the folder where you want the output of this tool to be saved

+## Demo
+A demonstration is available in the [demo](https://github.com/cbirdferrer/collatrix/tree/master/demo) directory.
+The directory includes a text file with the body volume settings that should be used for those files.

 # License
 [![Anaconda-Server Badge](https://anaconda.org/cbird/collatrix/badges/license.svg)](https://anaconda.org/cbird/collatrix)